This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-- Core and chop the apples (I used this handy apple slicer to do it quickly) and place them in the bowl of your slow cooker.
-Add in the cinnamon, ginger, cloves, and water then cover and cook on low for 6 hours, or until the apples are tender enough to fall apart with mashed with a fork.
-(If you're using a VitaClay, this process only takes 2 hours.)
+- Core and chop the apples, then place them in the bowl of your slow cooker.
+Add the cinnamon, ginger, cloves, and water, then cover and cook on high heat for 8 hours, or until the apples are dark brown and easily mashed with a fork.

-- Once the apple butter is nice and thick, transfer it to a glass jar and store it in the fridge for up to two weeks.
+- Once the apple butter is nice and thick, let it cool completely, then transfer it to a glass jar.
+Store in the refrigerator for up to 2 weeks.
 (You can also freeze any extra for a longer shelf life!)
-Serve the apple butter over your favorite toast, pancakes, meats, salads, or simply enjoy it by the spoonful!
+Serve the apple butter over your favorite toast, pancakes, meats, salads, oatmeal, and more.

 Notes